 “The biomass boiler has been good for the Cathedral, helping to reduce the costs of heating this large building.
 Unfortunately, because it was installed using a grant facility, it meant that we were unable to receive RHI payments as well as paying for all maintenance costs.

-Gavin Wood, General Manager Norwich Cathedral
+Gavin Wood, General Manager at the Cathedral of St John the Baptist, Norwich

 RHI grant prepayment

-The cathedral originally received funding for its biomass project in 2009, but the grant’s conditions meant that they were not eligible for payments when the government’s Renewable Heat Incentive (RHI) was launched in 2011.
+The cathedral originally received funding for its biomass project in 2009, but the grant’s conditions meant that they were not eligible for payments when the governments Renewable Heat Incentive (RHI)was launched in 2011.

 Lump sum payment